AurelianSpodarec/frontend-guidelines/README.md

 ### Component Naming

 Files and components should be named with the type first, followed by the variant.
-This is the opposite of natural English word order, but it improves discoverability, predictability, and maintainability in modern front-end projects.
+This is the opposite of natural English word order, but it improves discoverability, predictability, and maintainability in modern front-end projects — even if it’s the opposite of natural English word order.

 > NOTE: While some traditional style guides (e.g., Uncle Bob) recommend naming by variant then type, in modern front-end projects — with IDE autocomplete, AI-assisted tooling, and large component libraries — it is more practical to list the type first.

-This improves discoverability, predictability, and maintainability, even if it’s the opposite of natural English word order.

 **Why this helps**